What trends create opportunities or risks in the European market for natural food additives?

 Thickening and gelling agents, such as agar and carrageen, are also expected to be less affected by the trend towards local sourcing.
 The biggest carrageen producing countries are the Philippines, Indonesia, Tanzania, Malaysia and China.
 The global seaweed extracts market is expected to grow from US$14 billion in 2018 to US$21 billion in 2023.

 Many natural sweeteners such as coconut sugar, palm sugar and yacon syrup are not grown in Europe, so they are also likely to be less affected by the local sourcing trend.
 Some Asian companies are focusing on such natural sweeteners to help mitigate the risk of buyers switching suppliers.
 Chinese company Guilin Layn Natural Ingredients, for instance, focuses on natural sweeteners.
 Its main product is monk fruit, which is used as a natural sweetener, but it has also created a sweetener blending monk fruit and stevia, which is marketed under the brand Lovia.
-Guilin Layn has applied for market approval of monk fruit sweeteners with European regulators, aiming to enter the European market by the end of 2020 or early 2021.
+Guilin Layn has applied for market approval of monk fruit sweeteners with European regulators.

 The global COVID-19 pandemic is causing significant disruption to global supply chains.
 It is too early to state how long the coronavirus crisis will impact supply chains for agricultural products such as natural food additives.
 Some analysts expect European food manufactures to move towards sourcing locally and regionally to mitigate supply chain risks.